Reaction to IAAF's ban of Russian athletes

 IAAF PRESIDENT SEBASTIAN COE ON WHISTLE-BLOWER YULIA STEPANOVA:

-"I cannot say she will compete in Rio, but the council said they will look favorably on her, and there is a rule change today to allow it."
+"I cannot say she will compete in Rio, but the council said they will look favourably on her, and there is a rule change today to allow it."

 UK ATHLETICS: "MUST KNOW MORE" ABOUT INDIVIDUAL EXCEPTIONS